sumitsantape30/JAVA-DSA/README.md

 # My-Codes-JAVA-DSA
-Maintaining my Repository for Java Foundation Codes with Data Structures and Algorithms :)
+This repository contains codes for Java Foundation with Data Structures and Algorithms :)